eanesparrago/project-ui-challenges/README.md

 ### Day 5: App Icon — "Trevert"
 *I wasn't too excited in doing this challenge since I'm not great at making icons specially with the short amount of time.
 Still, I ended up with a design I'm satisfied with.
 The concept came from the word "revert" (hence the arrows pointing backwards).
 I added the T so that it becomes a palindrome.
 Perhaps it's an app for time travel.*

+### Day 6: User Profile — "Elecy"
+*In this challenge I was inspired to make a super simple user profile interface.
+A lot of time was put into making the layout responsive in both mobile orientations.
+It's the first project I used grids in Figma for layout (I used rows and columns in previous challenges).*

 ## Technologies
 ### React